 The Cabinet is the part of the Council responsible for most day-to-day decisions.
 It is made up of a Leader and no more than nine other members (Cabinet Members), all appointed by the County Council from amongst its membership.
 When major decisions are to be discussed or made, these are published in the Cabinet’s Forward Plan in so far as they can be foreseen.
 The County Council’s Cabinet has responsibility for the delivery of the council functions in its statutory role as:

 · Highway Authority

 · Waste Disposal Authority

 · Traffic authority

-The detail of each Cabinet Member remit, as highlighted below, is outlined in full in Part 3, paragraph 8, in the Constitution.
+The Membership of the Cabinet is detailed below, but the actual remits and responsibilities can be found here, as well as being outlined in full in Part 3, paragraph 8, in the Constitution.

 Support officer: Karen Strahan, 01392 382264.
 Email: firstname.lastname@example.org